galenhuntington/hmp3-ng/README.md

 *  Work on other features and changes is ongoing.

+I have changed around a few of the key bindings per my own preference, and added Backspace to rewind to the start of a song.

 The original README, which will have to be updated and integrated:

 ```